aliy0012/aliy0012/README.md

 ✨
 ✨

-⚡ I’m currently learning JavaScript
+⚡ I’m currently learning JavaScript and React

 👯 I’m looking to collaborate on projects